Autism and Pets: Research Highlights the Social BenefitsG. H.

 “Bringing a dog into any family is a big step,” Dr. Carlisle says, “but for families of children with autism, getting a dog should be a decision that’s taken very seriously.”

-For more on dogs’ healing capabilities, check out this video.
+For more on dogs’ therapeutic capabilities, check out this video.